Sangwa-C/Quotes/README.md

 ## *By Sangwa Sabine Chelsea*

 ## Description
-This website is for Dop Quotes, It is a webpage that displays quotes and allows the user to add a quote of they like, upvote & downvote a quote abd also to remove the quote if want it.
+This website is for Dop Quotes, It is a webpage that displays quotes and allows the user to add a quote of they like, upvote & downvote a quote abd also to remove the quote if want to.

 ## Setup/Installation Requirements
 * Connect to the internet